mlan/docker-asterisk/ROADMAP.md

 - check what modules are needed and avoid loading others.
 This will help get rid of error messages during startup.

-## Create demo
+## Dependencies

-- docker-compose.yml
-- Makefile, move test targets here
+- Reorganize.
+Use git submodules?